Timber Trends+

 Why Shipping Rates Are Falling

-Since mid 2024 mid-2024 shipping rates have been steadily decreasing.The Baltic Dry Index, which measures the cost of shipping dry cargo, is down 27%.
-This decline followed a period of relative stability in 2022/23, which came after years of extreme fluctuations including a record high.
+Shipping plays a crucial role in taking New Zealand logs to world markets.
+Shipping typically accounts for 30% to 40% of the total landed cost in China.
+Since mid-2024 shipping rates have steadily declined.
+By the end of May, the Baltic Dry Index, which tracks the cost of shipping dry bulk cargo, had fallen by 27%.
+This decline followed a period of relative stability, which came after years of extreme fluctuations including a record high.
+So, what has been driving this trend, and could rates move even lower?

 Figure 1.
 Shipping Rate Indexes